JuanSebastianSalazarAguirre/nvdrones_arduino_sdk/README.md

-Avant_Arduino
+Avant SDK for Arduino
 =============

-Library framework for interacting with the Avant Protocol on Arduino based systems
+Welcom the the avant SDK project for interacting with the Avant Protocol on Arduino based systems.